 If you want your application processed before your GA driver’s license expires, mail your completed renewal package to the GA DDS at least 30 days before your expiration date.

-NOTE: You can only obtain a 5-year driver license when you renew by mail.
+NOTE: You can only obtain a driver license valid for 5 years when you renew by mail.

 If you are an active-duty military member stationed out of state, you and your spouse and dependents can renew your Georgia driver license by mail.
 Please see the “Out-of-State Renewal by Mail” section above.

-After you have been discharged or reassigned back to Georgia, you have a 6-month grace period to renew your expired GA drivers license.
+After you have been discharged or reassigned back to Georgia, you have a grace period of 6 months to renew your expired GA drivers license.

 It will cost you the following fees to renew a GA non-commercial drivers license:

 - 5 years (Class C, E, F, M): $20.